Schwarzwälder Kirschtorte, also known as German Black Forest Cake.

 Following the sounds to get to the private library begins with one of my most favorite scenes in the film, “Put the candle back!!”

 They think their experiment hasn’t worked and are sitting down for what looks like a very formal dinner.
 Dr. Frankenstein in a tux, Inga in an evening gown.
 They are eating dessert, which is the cake I have made for this post, Schwarzwälder Kirschtorte (German Black Forest Cake).
-Having seen this movie so many times growing up we adopted using “yummy sounds” when we ate meals together as a family.
+Dr. Frankenstein says ” I’m not partial to desserts myself, but this is quite good.” as he is eating the cake.
+It is quite good.

-Moving on to this German Black Forest cake, it is a classic German dessert.
+German Black Forest cake is a classic German dessert.
 A chocolate sponge cake, made light and fluffy with whipping eggs and sugar to triple their size before baking, brandied cherries, kirschwasser, a clear cherry brandy, in the whipped cream, with chocolate curls and cherries for garnish.

 I can see how this cake is so popular and has been for years and years.
 It is really quite delicious.